 Yes, Live Inbox would work with multiple Outlook profiles per user.
 Indexes of different profiles are isolated.
 You can search / browse on the current profile you are logged into.

 If you have enabled the Social View integration, you will be prompted to authorize the same by logging into your Live Inbox account.
-After this is authorized, Live Inbox will attempt to pull social profiles into the Sidebar!
+After this is authorized, Social View will attempt to pull social profiles.
 However, there are some instances when no profile information will appear.

 Here are some possible reasons why: